sinetric/Blood-System-Module-OPEN-SOURCE-/README.md

 # Blood-System-Module-OPEN-SOURCE-

+Developed by: **Mememoxzine** (Contacts: Mememoxzine#9290, sinetric#5848)

+Project started 19th of April 2021 | v.1 Released in: 24th of June 2021

+You don't have to credit me, but I'd appreciate it if you give me one.

 blood everywhere...

-Developed by: Mememoxzine (Contacts: Mememoxzine#9290, sinetric#5848)

-You don't have to credit me, but I'd appreciate it if you give me one.
-Project started 19th of April 2021.

 do not resell pls (i worked really hard on this)

 Thanks in advance, I hope you enjoy the module.

+###

 ### Bug-Reports & Suggestions